evidentlyai/community-examples/examples/README.md

-Miscellaneous examples of using Evidently.
+Miscellaneous community-contributed examples of using Evidently, without associated blogs or tutorials.

 ## 💻 Examples